visit/galaxy-docs/_includes/intro.md

 All example documentation uses the test environment endpoint.

 <aside class="notice">One of the first queries you should try is the Point of Sale query as you will need a valid Point of Sale Id for most of the others<aside>

+# Point of Sales

+A point of sales is concept widely used in the Citybreak system, implementation will guide you about which one you should use.
+The following settings can be configured per point of sales:
+*Suppliers
+*Business Model
+*Fees
+*Commissions
+*Payment regulation
+*Payment options

+If you wish different combination of those settings for different purposes, you most likely would like to use more than 1 point of sales.
+Talk to our implementation team <a href='https://help.citybreak.com/'>help.citybreak.com</a> they know all there is to know on the subject.